SBNY Investors Have Opportunity to Lead Signature Bank Securities Fraud Lawsuit

-LOS ANGELES, April 13, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Signature Bank ("Signature Bank" or the "Company") (NASDAQ: SBNY, SBNYP).
+BENSALEM, Pa., April 18, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Signature Bank ("Signature Bank" or the "Company") (NASDAQ: SBNY, SBNYP).

 Class Period: April 23, 2020 – March 12, 2023